rexxars/supermark/README.md

 * Specify a short, simple header standard for documents that is valid Markdown.
 Horizontal rule to separate header from content.
   - **Document title**
-  - Summary - none by default
+  - Excerpt - none by default
   - Slug - default: `slug(docTitle)`
   - Publish date (with support for future dates) - default: document creation timestamp
   - Status (draft/published) - default: published